monomelodies/emily/README.md

 variables replaced), so you can do what you want with it.
 Note that after any variable change, you'll need to re-call `get` to receive an updated version.

+## Testing emails
+Of course, you could just write a scripts that constantly mails your test mails to your own email address, but that's a bit tiresome.
+An easier way - at least for initial development, eventually you'll want to test mails in actual clients
+- is to use Emily's `Preview` class.

+Initialise the object with your `Emily\Message` object as its parameter.
+Then, call the `render` method to display a simple HTML page to develop your mails in.

+> We mean a _full_ HTML page, so that includes `<head>` andsoforth.
+Either load
+> this in a separate PHP file or instruct your router or front controller or
+> whatever you use not to wrap it in any template.

+Enter the name of the template to test (this should be resolvable by the Twig loader in your `Message` object) and optionally a JSON-encoded string of variables to inject.
+Click "submit".
+Awesomeness!
+Now during testing just reload the page whenever you've changed something and see how it works out.